Skip to content

 API Access

 Open WebUI also exposes its own API, letting you programmatically interact with your models from scripts, CI pipelines, or other tools.
+Pair it with a self-hosted automation platform like n8n and you can build AI-powered workflows entirely on your own infrastructure — we compare the options in our Zapier vs Make vs n8n guide.

 Performance Expectations: An Honest Assessment